mrswats/django-sqlite-backup/README.md

     "BACKUP_CLASS": ...,
     "RESTORE_CLASS": ...,
     "BUCKET_NAME": ...,
+    "S3_ENDPOINT": ...,
 }
 ```

 - `BACKUP_CLASS` must point to class which follows the [`SqliteBackup`](./django_sqlite_backup/backup.py) protocol.
 - `RESTORE_CLASS` must point to class which follows the [`SqliteRestore`](./django_sqlite_backup/restore.py) protocol.
 - `BUCKET_NAME` is the name of the bucket in S3 which can be written to.
+- `S3_ENDPOINT` S3 endpoint override.
+Leave this blank if you use AWS S3 directly.

 ### Management commands